Statistical significance in high-dimensional linear models: Model, estimation and -values

 Of course, we could also consider one-sided alternatives with the obvious modification for $P_j$.
 For a more general hypothesis $H_{0,G}$ with $|G| > 1$, we use the maximum as test statistics (but other statistics such as weighted sums could be chosen as well) and denote by

-where the latter is independent of $\sigma$ and can be easily computed via simulation ($Z_1,\ldots ,Z_p$ are as in Proposition \ref{prop-repr}).
-Then, the p-value for $H_{0,G}$, against the alternative being the complement $H_{0,G}^c$, is defined as
+where the latter is independent of $\sigma$ and can be easily computed via simulation ($Z_1,\ldots,Z_p$ are as in Proposition~\ref{prop-repr}).
+Then, the $p$-value for $H_{0,G}$, against the alternative being the complement $H_{0,G}^c$, is defined as

-We note that when $\Delta_j \equiv \Delta$ is the same for all $j$, we can rewrite $P_G = 1 - \PP[\max_{j \in G} a_{n,p;j}(\sigma)|Z_j| \le (\hat{\gamma}_{G} - \Delta)_+]$ which is a direct analogue of (\ref{pvalue1}).
+We note that when $\Delta_j \equiv\Delta$ is the same for all $j$, we can rewrite $P_G = 1 - \PP[\max_{j \in G} a_{n,p;j}(\sigma)\times |Z_j| \le (\hat{\gamma}_{G} - \Delta)_+]$ which is a direct analogue of (\ref{pvalue1}).

-Error control follows immediately by the construction of the p-values. \begin{corr} Assume the conditions in Theorem \ref{th1}.
+Error control follows immediately by the construction of the $p$-values. \begin{corr} Assume the conditions in Theorem~\ref{th1}.
 Then, for any $0 < \alpha < 1$,

-Furthermore, for any sequence $\alpha_n \to 0\ (n \to \infty)$ which converges sufficiently slowly, the statements also hold when replacing $\alpha$ by $\alpha_n$. \end{corr} A discussion about detection power of the method is given in Section \ref{subsec.detection}.
-Further remarks about these p-values are given in Section \ref{subsec.outlookbound}.
+Furthermore, for any sequence $\alpha_n \to0\ (n \to\infty)$ which converges sufficiently slowly, the statements also hold when replacing $\alpha$ by $\alpha_n$. \end{corr} A discussion about detection power of the method is given in Section \ref{subsec.detection}.
+Further remarks about these $p$-values are given in Section~\ref{subsec.outlookbound}.